 5. Stay In Traditional Tree Houses

-Discover The Charm Of This Coastal Gem On A Road Trip
+Discover This Coastal Gem On A Road Trip

 For those who are looking forward to enjoy an extraordinary offbeat experience in Kerala, must consider going on an exhilarating road trip that covers the shimmering coastline of Kerala.
 We need not say how charming the roads, the seas, the coastline, and mother nature looks, during monsoon season.